gisma/uavRmp/README.md

 ## Installation

-The easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
-For using some of the the Solo related functions you need to install the python libs in addition.
+You need GDAL to be installed.
+For using some of the the 3DR Solo related functions you need to install the python libs in addition.

-A full list of necessary libraries and binaries beyond ```R``` will soon be provided.

 To install the most actual version do it from ```github```  you need to have installed the ```devtools``` package.